mesosphere/marathon/docs/docs/upgrade/network-api-migration.md

 - `container.docker.network` : Removed.
 - `portDefinitions` : Remains the same.
 - `networks` : Added.
-Optional.
+Optional (in this instancef).
 Default is host mode.
 - `networks[x].mode` : Is `host` for Bridge Network.

 ### Important Notes

-- An application cannot use more than one “host” networks.
+- An application cannot use more than one `host` networks.
-- An application cannot mix networking modes: You must specify a single host network, a single container/bridge network, or one or more container networks.
+- An application cannot mix networking modes: You must specify a single `host` network, a single `container/bridge` network, or one or more `container` networks.

 ## Example Definitions